random532/brut/README.md

 As it has a GUI, its use is self-explanatory.

-Todo:
+2. Todo:
 - improve creating file systems
 - remove printfs, error checking

-Bugs:
+3. Bugs:
 Please report them

-Wishlist:
+4. Wishlist:
 -maybe: replace grid view with a tree view

-How to use this:
+5. How to use this:
 - Download the files into a folder
 - cd into that folder
 - type "make"
 - type "./my"
 - enjoy the GUI :-)

+6. Screenshot
 ![](screenshot/20191013_150244_compress41_crop_62.jpg)